Chapter 15:

 When I bought That Suspect Baroque Closet and Lamp, I Didn't Expect to Be a Mundane Wizard for the Demon Prince of Another World

-Kairo, Genie and Jan entered a preparation room, which was a circular stone chamber with plush red carpet, comfy leather stools and sofas, and a low round table with various platters of treats spread out.
+Kairo, Genie, and Jan entered a preparation room, which was a circular stone chamber.
+It had plush red carpet, comfy leather stools and sofas, and a low round table spread with various platters of treats.

 Kairo's eyes widened with excitement as he closely examined a brown cube morsel.